korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Examining the `student.csv` file, I can see that all the data was printed, including the header.
-Still, it would probably be more efficient to create a single iterable object, and pass that.
+Still, it would probably be more efficient to create a single iterable object and pass that.
-This would make one call to the write method, so that we're not opening and closing a file resource, for every student.
+This would make one call to the write method, so that we're not opening and closing a file resource for every student.
 I'll comment this code out, as I have it here, except for the **Path** variable.

 ```java